10 former homes of victims of the 1915 boat accident

 Set back on its lot was the probable Heart of Chicago neighborhood home of Anna Brenner (5/10/24) .
 The 18 year old attended the factory picnic with her Western Electric employed cousin and her boyfriend.
 The home is also a very good reminder of Chicago’s 19th century sewer system installation which required raising the city street level.
 It was up to individuals to have their building raised to the new level, so many homes in low lying working class neighborhoods were left at their original spot.

+Top – In the middle is the former home of Emma Samek, 17 year old WE switchboard operator.
+Bottom – Former home of William Sherry , 22 year old “trainman” for the Metropolitan Electric.
 Both shots were taken on 6/27/24.
 The engaged couple lived around the block from each other in the Little Village neighborhood.

 Not all victims of the disaster lived close to the factory in Cicero.
-Separated from her husband, Mabel Deichmann Bucholz and new daughter lived with her folks in this Portage Park home (2/1/24).
+Separated from her husband , Mabel Deichmann Bucholz and new daughter lived with her folks in this Portage Park home (2/1/24).
 After her death, 9 month old Eunice became the subject of a Chicago Examiner reported custody battle between the husband and Mabel’s parents.
 I haven’t found a news report on the result, so the work needed to find that out will have to be done later.

 William Mueller, a 32 year old Western Electric inspector, and his wife lived in the corner building in Little Village (7/16/24).
 Pauline survived, but he didn’t.
 Her father had been a grocer and may have ran it in the now bricked up 1st floor storefront.
-For more details, have a read at Posts in the Graveyard.
+For more details, have a read at Posts in the Graveyard .

 Heart of Chicago building (5/10/24) where 67 year old Anna Stamm lived at the time of her death in the 1915.
 She went on the picnic with her daughter Cora whose husband worked at the factory.